-- (a) Agents, officials or other qualified persons designated by the city are authorized to inspect the sites subject to this chapter to determine compliance with this chapter or rules or orders adopted or issued pursuant to this chapter. - (b) No person shall refuse entry or access to any authorized city representative or agent who requests entry for the purpose of inspection, nor shall any person resist, delay, obstruct or interfere with such authorized representative while in the process of carrying out official duties. - (c) If, through inspection, it is determined that a property owner or person in control of the land has failed to comply or is no longer in compliance with this chapter or rules or orders issued pursuant to this chapter, the city will serve a written notice of violation.
-The notice may be served by any means authorized under G.S.
-1A-1, rule 4, or any other means reasonably calculated to give actual notice, such as facsimile or hand delivery.
-A notice of violation shall identify the nature of the violation and shall set forth the measures necessary to achieve compliance with this chapter.
-The notice shall inform the person whether a civil penalty will be assessed immediately or shall specify a date by which the person must comply with this chapter.
-The notice shall advise that failure to correct the violation within the time specified will subject that person to the civil penalties as provided in section 21-124 or any other authorized enforcement action. - (d) The city shall have the power to conduct such investigation as it may reasonably deem necessary to carry out its duties as prescribed in this chapter, and for this purpose may enter at reasonable times upon any property, public or private, for the purpose of investigating and inspecting the sites subject to this chapter.
+- (a) Administrative staff of the eCity are authorized to inspect the sites subject to this eChapter to determine compliance with this eChapter, the terms of applicable development approval, or rules or orders adopted or issued pursuant to this eChapter.
+In exercising this power, staff are authorized to enter any premises within the jurisdiction of the local government at all reasonable hours for the purposes of inspection or other enforcement action, upon presentation of proper credentials; provided, however, that the appropriate consent has been given for inspection of areas not open to the public or that an appropriate inspection warrant has been secured. - If, through inspection, it is determined that a property owner or person in control of the land has failed (b) to comply or is no longer in compliance with this eChapter or rules or orders issued pursuant to this eChapter, the city Chief Urban Forester may issue a written notice of violation- in accordance with Sec.
+21-14(d) of this Chapter.
+As specified by G.S.
+Sec.
+160D-404(a), the notice of violation shall be delivered to the holder of the development approval and to the landowner of the property involved, if the landowner is not the holder of the development approval, by personal delivery, electronic delivery. or first-class mail and may be provided by similar means to the occupant of the property or the person undertaking the work or activity.
+The notice of the violation may be posted on the property.
+The person providing the notice of violation shall certify that the notice was provided, and the certificate shall be deemed conclusive in the absence of fraud.
+A notice of violation shall identify the nature of the violation and shall set forth the measures necessary to achieve compliance with this eChapter.
+The notice shall inform the person whether a civil penalty will be assessed immediately or and shall specify a date by which the person must comply with this cChapter.
+The notice shall advise that failure to correct the violation within the time specified will subject that person to the civil penalties as provided in section 21-124 Sec.
+21-14(b) of this Chapter, the CTM, or any other authorized enforcement action. - (c) The eCity shall have the power to conduct such investigation as it may reasonably deem necessary to carry out its duties as prescribed in this eChapter, and for this purpose may enter at reasonable times upon any property, public or private, for the purpose of investigating and inspecting the sites subject to this eChapter as specified by G.S.
+Sec.
+160D-403(e) and subsection (a) of this section.

 Sec.
-21-123. - Emergencies.
+21-12313. - Emergencies.

-In an emergency such as a windstorm, ice storm, fire or other disaster, the requirements of this chapter may be waived by the city during the emergency period so that the requirements of this chapter will in no way hamper private or public work to restore order in the city.
-This shall not be interpreted to be a general waiver of the intent of this chapter.
+In an emergency such as a windstorm, ice storm, fire or other disaster, the requirements of this eC hapter may be waived by the eC ity during the emergency period so that the requirements of this eC hapter will in no way hamper private or public work to restore order in the city.
+This shall not be interpreted to be a general waiver of the intent of this eC hapter.

 Sec.
-21-124. - Penalties.
+21-12414. - Penalties.